gusti-alfarisy/ContinualDeepOSR/readme.md

 ![MarineGEO circle logo](/ci_qccpn.jpg)

+Note that in the paper:

+* In Section II-C, the PUFF process is not presented in step 2, but rather in **step 3**.
+* In Section III, we run the model with **three permutations** instead of five permutations.

 ## Feature Extraction
 If you do not have the dataset, please download the extracted features from this link: https://drive.google.com/file/d/1zZUGH3J4K-8R0wPR-erwdL2DNJMEoKCz/view?usp=sharing